NativeScript/docs-v7/ApiReference/application/README.md

 var application = require("application");
 application.mainModule = "app/subFolder/main";
 application.start();
+ - **cssFile** - _String_.
+  The application level css file name (starting from the application root).
+Used to set css across all pages.
+Css will be applied for every page and page css will be applied after.
+ - **cssSelectorsCache** - _Array_ of _Object_.
+  Cached css selectors created from the content of the css file.
  - **android** - [_AndroidApplication_](../application/AndroidApplication.md).
   This is the Android-specific application object instance.
 Encapsulates methods and properties specific to the Android platform.